TeamspykBot/TeamspeakBot/doc/develop.md

 # Introduction

 Every plugin should be its own file in Bot/Plugins.
 The bot will load all classes which end with "Plugin".
 The file should import `BasePlugin` from `Bot.Plugins.Base` and the class should inherit the imported `BasePlugin`.
 Further, the class needs to provide a `__init__` method which takes one argument, the `bot_instance` and calls the parents `__init__` method with that argument.
+Also, all your classes which are supposed to get loaded by the teamspeakbot need to end in `Plugin`.
+E.g `HelpPlugin` or `AutoKickPlugin`.

 Most minimal plugin setup:

 ```Python
 class MyFirstPlugin(BasePlugin):